 More Journaling Questions

 - Write a letter to a close friend, describing yourself a year from now.
 Best-case scenario, if you get the support you need and do the work you want to do, what does your life look like?
 What do you look like; what kind of person are you in it?
 Write it out, and tune into this intention regularly, holding this vision of your future self.

 - How have things changed since your retreat?
 What have you understood/accepted?
 What are you still struggling to understand/accept?

 - What would help you in this process?
-What is needed in this situation in terms of resources (inner and outer)?
+Which resources, inner and outer, are needed in this situation?

 - What are you grateful for?
 (A gratitude journal, or an ongoing gratitude page you add to daily, is its own beautiful writing practice.)

 - Recall your intention.
 How was it addressed, perhaps in forms that were unexpected or not obvious?
 How are you still working with understanding this?
 If your experiences in ceremony feel disconnected or unrelated to your intention, imagine for a moment that somehow a secret, coded message was delivered within them.
 Explain how this is so.

 - Look at the sequence of your ceremonies as a story.
 See the themes; reflect and expand on the whole journey.
 What’s the narrative arc?
 Is the main character a hero or a victim, a fool or a sage?
 What is s/he is moving towards?
 What is the core struggle here?
 Does s/he need something?

 - What are your biggest challenges in your integration process?
 The toughest areas?
 The easiest?
 What positive qualities and resources do you bring to the work?